callisto-lang/calvm/docs/instructions.md

 	- Word = 32 bits
 - The first 64 instructions are reserved for simple CPU instructions that are always present.
 The last 64 instructions are reserved for extension instructions.
-- Parameters for instructions are always 32-bit, with the following exceptions:
+- Parameters for instructions are always 32-bit, but they are truncated in these instances:
-	- For `WRB`, the first parameter is 8 bits
+	- For `WRB`, the first parameter is truncated to 8 bits
-	- For `WRH`, the first parameter is 16 bits
+	- For `WRH`, the first parameter is truncated to 16 bits
+- Integer division is truncated division
+- The program is seperate from RAM, and it is in ROM.
+The program is loaded at address 0.

+# Immediate mode
+Immediate mode is a mode for instructions where the final parameter is taken from after the instruction in ROM instead of from the stack.
+The behaviour of it is that it pushes the immediate parameter to the stack before running the instruction.
+Instructions with no parameter will still do this in immediate mode.
+This means that instructions like `NOP` are used for pushing literals to the stack.

 # Instructions
 The `Does` section is pseudocode.
 Parameters are letters in alphabetical order.
 For example, `ADD` does this: `A + B`.
 If an instruction returns multiple values, the operations are delimited with a comma.
 The parameter type bit is `I` in the opcodes.
 Returned values begin with `#`.

 Operations:
 - s* = Signed multiply